-After their December heating bill came in, the Sprague family chose to abandon their second floor.
-Here is the story of how they took back their home with an outdoor wood boiler.
+After their December heating bill came in, the Sprague family was forced to abandon their second floor.

 Naturally, John Sprague says they got into outdoor wood boilers out of necessity.